HireTea

 Useful page body The page includes decision guidance, evidence to save, comparison notes, and next-step context.
 The page helps with an application decision rather than only repeating a short answer.

-Safe public index Higher-risk or thin pages are kept out of the public index until they are stronger.
+Safe published guide set Higher-risk or thin pages are kept out of the published guide set until they are stronger.
 The public site avoids foregrounding pages that could be misunderstood or lack enough context.

 Correction path Every public page links to contact and editorial pages so source updates can be sent for review.
 Readers have a clear way to report outdated public information.